awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 **Note**
 All connectors must be connected to a block in order to successfully publish your contact flow\.

+## Delete contact flows<a name="delete-contact-flow"></a>

+To delete contact flows use the [DeleteContactFlow](https://docs.aws.amazon.com/connect/latest/APIReference/API_DeleteContactFlow.html) API\.

+Currently, there's no way to delete contact flows using the Amazon Connect admin console\.

 ## Generate logs<a name="logs"></a>